 Your surgeon will explain all the options and help you choose the procedure that is best for you.

-A full facelift addresses more advanced signs of aging.
+A full facelift in Scottsdale addresses more advanced signs of aging.
 A long-term solution to sagging tissue and skin, the results last on average from 10 to 15 years.

 A typical procedure begins with an incision at the temples, along the hairline.
 Another incision, under the chin, may be made to tighten excess skin on the neck.